 Mediation is scheduled at a time and location convenient for the participants.
 A mediation session lasts about two hours.
 If more time is needed, an additional session may be scheduled.
 Mediation is offered at no cost to the participants.

-Participants usually come alone to mediation.
-However, if both participants agree that other participants present would help resolve the conflict then they may attend.
+Participants usually come alone to mediation; however, if both participants agree that other participants present would help resolve the conflict, then they may attend.

 Once the State’s Attorney approves a case for mediation, the Mediation Center Coordinator will contact the complaining party by letter with a copy to the defendant or the defendant's attorney.
-If the complaining party agrees to mediation the case will be referred to CMUS.
-An employee of CMUS will contact both the complaining party and the defendant to offer mediation services, collect information, and schedule mediation at a mutually convenient place and time.Mediation in eligible criminal cases empowers participants to choose their own outcome.
+If the complaining party agrees to mediation, the case will be referred to CCCMC.
+CCCMC will contact both the complaining party and the defendant to offer mediation services, collect information, and schedule mediation at a mutually convenient place and time.Mediation in eligible criminal cases empowers participants to choose their own outcome.
 If participants reach an agreement in mediation, they will complete a case disposition request with the help of the mediator.
 They can request the State's Attorney to not prosecute the case or place the case on the stet docket until the terms of the agreement have been satisfied.